spress/spress.yosymfony.com/src/content/docs/configuration.md

         </div>
         <div class="col-md-11">
             <p markdown="1">
-                The configuration is [YAML](http://yaml.org) file.
-Do not uses tabs.
+                The configuration is using [YAML](http://yaml.org) formatted file.
+Do not use tabs!
             </p>
         </div>
     </div>